st-artichokey/unartist-procreate/README.md

 This is an unofficial guide with much gratitude to the welcoming and helpful Procreate community and to those blogs who have provided amazing walkthroughs and how-tos.

-This repo does not represent the official guides available for Procreate and are intended for hobby use only.
+This repo does not represent the official guides available for Procreate and is intended for hobby use only.

 ## Why Un-Artist's?